Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

 ## Check the process action status

-The process action status can be checked to see which actions have already been executed, if problems have occurred and where.
+The process action status can be checked to prove which actions have already been executed, if problems have occurred and at what place.

-After selecting a process, the *OVERVIEW* tab displays a read-only diagram of the selected process including all places and actions.
+The *Process ID* view displays a diagram of the selected process including all places and actions.
 If the process is currently active, the process execution can be observed in real time.

-The process actions included in the diagram are also displayed in column view, providing further details apart from the status.
+Further details about the process actions included in the diagram as well as about the logs and tokens are displayed in separate tabs in the bottom part of the *Process ID* view.

 ### Prerequisites